Thylit Other

 A thylyfestive short story or paragraph in 200-500 words; though usually tied to a contest that we might be running on Dear Thyroid, we’ve decided to broaden the spectrum, to include Thygraphs as individual submissions.

 Writing a letter is difficult.
 Not everyone is ready to spin their full yarn.
-We also realize that Thyrants might not be long enough for a thyroid patient to express themselves.
-Therefore, if anyone wants to submit a Thygraph as an individual submission, we welcome you and your graphs of thy.
+We also realize that Thyrants might not be long enough for people to express themselves.
+Therefore, if anyone wants to submit a Thygraph as an individual submission, we welcome you and your glandly or glandless thygraphs.

 As we do with letters and Thyologisms, we will post them independently unless they are tied to a contest.